zenranda/proj-pageserver/README.md

 # README #

 A modified version of the first project in CS322.
-A very basic web server.
+A very basic web server in Python.
+Accepts incoming connections and serves them files depending on their query.
+Prevents queries which attempt to change the directory (ones containing "~", ".." or "//") and ones that request anything other than an html or css file.

-Hosts three .html files which each have their own .css files.
-Very basic functionality.
+Hosts three .html files which each have their own .css files - home.html, trivia.html and colors.html.

+All three have very basic functionality and serve as sample pages.

 ### USAGE ###

 Run the program, then enter localhost:PORT/pages/FILE into a web browser.
 Only serves .html and .css files.

+Can be run via configure and makefile as well: after cloning the repository, change directories to it and enter: make configure make run